amanverma2009/coding-notes/README.md

 # Coding-Notes

-Welcome to **Coding Notes**, your personal documentation hub for mastering HTML, CSS, JavaScript, and more.
+Welcome to **Coding Notes**, my personal coding notes hub for mastering HTML, CSS, JavaScript, and more.
 This repo serves as a well-organized, beginner-to-advanced reference guide that you can always come back to when you need a quick refresh or deep dive.

 ## 📑 Table of Contents